 Still, Stout’s criticism is fair.

-Conscience as a defining trait is a crucial aspect that Dutton should have probably expanded more on.
+Conscience is a crucial aspect that Dutton should have probably expanded more on, including how adaptive/maladaptive it is, and the costs of not having one.

 3. Are Psychopaths Really More Likely to Help, and Be Heroes?

-Dutton makes the case that psychopaths are more likely to perform heroic actions.
+Dutton suggests that psychopaths are more likely to perform heroic actions.

 Martha Stout instead says: